 When the MTi-G-710 has limited/mediocre GNSS reception or even no GNSS reception at all, the MTi-G-710 sensor fusion algorithm seamlessly adjusts the filter settings in such a way that the highest possible accuracy is maintained.
+The sensor will continue to output position, velocity and orientation estimates, although the accuracy is likely to degrade over time as the filters will have to rely on dead-reckoning.
 The GNSS status will be monitored continuously so that the filter can take GNSS data into account when available and sufficiently trustworthy.
-In case loss of GNSS lasts longer than 45-60 seconds (exact time depends on the filter profile), the MTi-G-710 will go into a state where it no longer uses velocity estimates in the filter.
+In case the loss of GNSS lasts longer than a period of 45 seconds, the MTi-G-710 will go into a state where it stops producing position and velocity estimates, and no longer uses velocity estimates in its sensor fusion algorithms until